Shoroog/school-crimes-in-chicago/README.md

    3. CRIMINAL DAMAGE: 28663 times.

 - - - -
-C. The top 4 most common crimes happened in these districts
+C. The top 4 most common districts that crimes happened in

    1. 011: 19244 times.
    2. 008: 17164 times.